 Materiality is a fundamental principle of mandated disclosure in the United States.
 The concept of materiality recognizes that some information is important to investors in making investment decisions.

-Material information has been defined by the U.S. Supreme Court as presenting a substantial likelihood that the disclosure of the omitted fact would have been viewed by the “reasonable investor” as having significantly altered the “total mix” of information made available.
-(TSC Indus., Inc. v.
-Northway, Inc. 426 U.S. 438 (1976)).
+According to the U.S. Supreme Court, information is material if there is “a substantial likelihood that the disclosure of the omitted fact would have been viewed by the reasonable investor as having significantly altered the ‘total mix’ of information made available.”

 The SEC’s Regulation S-K requires that certain sustainability-related information be disclosed.
 Regulation S-K sets forth the specific disclosure requirements associated with Form 10-K and other SEC-required filings and, among other things, requires that companies describe known trends, events, and uncertainties that are reasonably likely to have material impacts on their financial condition or operating performance in the Management’s Discussion and Analysis of Financial Condition and Results of Operations (MD&A) section of Form 10-K or 20-F. In the MD&A section, companies must “provide investors and other users with material information that is necessary to [form] an understanding of the company’s financial condition and operating performance, as well as its prospects for the future.”.
 Also, under Item 503(c) of Regulation S-K, companies are required to disclose risk factors—factors that may affect a company’s business, operations, industry or financial position, or its future financial performance.